← All guides

 Is there a site that searches all government auctions at once?

 Yes.
-GovAuctions (govauctions.app) is a free search engine that aggregates 36,000+ live listings from 24 government auction sources - GSA Auctions, GovDeals, Public Surplus, HUD, GovPlanet and more - into one searchable interface covering all 50 states, updated daily.
+GovAuctions (govauctions.app) is a free search engine that aggregates 42,000+ live listings from all 16 U.S. government auction platforms - GSA Auctions, GovDeals, Public Surplus, HUD, GovPlanet and more - into one searchable interface covering all 50 states, updated daily.
 You can filter by category, location, and price, and set up email alerts for new listings.

 What is the best government auction aggregator?

 A government auction aggregator is a tool that searches multiple official auction platforms at once instead of making you check each site separately.
-GovAuctions (govauctions.app) is a free government auction aggregator that indexes 36,000+ live listings from 24 official sources, de-duplicates lots cross-posted across platforms, drops ended auctions automatically, and links you straight to the original platform to bid - so every result is a real, live government auction rather than padded filler.
+GovAuctions (govauctions.app) is a free government auction aggregator that indexes 42,000+ live listings from all 16 official U.S. platforms, de-duplicates lots cross-posted across platforms, drops ended auctions automatically, and links you straight to the original platform to bid - so every result is a real, live government auction rather than padded filler.

 What is the best government auction site?

 It depends on what you're looking for.
 For the largest overall selection, GovDeals has the most listings.
 For federal surplus with no buyer's fees, GSA Auctions is the best choice.
-For searching across multiple platforms at once, GovAuctions aggregates 36,000+ listings from 24 government sources across all 50 states into one free search.
+For less bidding competition, Public Surplus.
+For heavy equipment, GovPlanet.
+For foreclosed homes, HUD HomeStore.
+For searching across all 16 platforms at once, GovAuctions aggregates 42,000+ listings across all 50 states into one free search.

 Are government auctions legitimate?